antoniu200/Minecraft-Death-Items-No-Despawn-Timer/README.md

 Items and XP dropped upon death will not despawn anymore.

 Tested on Minecraft 1.20, in Overworld, Nether and End, on Multiplayer game.

-If you find any bugs, make sure to offer instructions on how to reproduce them (steps, Minecraft version).
+If you find any bugs, or have suggestions, post in `Issues`.
+Make sure to provide as much detail as possible.

+If you have any questions, post in `Discussions`.

 # **Behaviour of script:**
 1. Upon death, an Armor Stand is summoned at player's location.